setLore/open-p127/README.md

 ### Installing

+* Download the p127.py file
-* Download the p127.py file and put it in the folder where your GTA 5 is installed
+* Put the file in your GTA 5 installation directory

 ### Running the program

-* Open your terminal in the same folder as your p127.py and GTA 5 installation and run `python3 p127.py`
+* Open your terminal
+* Go to the directory of the program and GTA 5 using the `cd` command
+* Run `python3 p127.py`

 ## Authors